pablo-meier/Pablog/posts/2020-04-15-command-line-aoc.md

 Most "modern" takes on these tools are:

-- I wrote it! ⭐️
+- "I wrote it! ⭐️"
 - Colorized output in iTerm.
-- I removed or consolidated a lot of the functionality to be some version of "cleaner," usually on flags and their use (I often agree).
+- Remove or consolidate a lot of the functionality to be some version of "cleaner," usually on flags and their use (I often agree).
 - Sometimes, much better performance (ripgrep and tokei are… very fast).